Hello and welcome to my Burton Malavita bindings review.

 All that shock absorption also makes these bindings feel really comfortable.

 There is a nice firm feeling of support when strapping these bindings in.
 They don’t feel as tightly locked in as some bindings – but they’re more than medium.
 And to be honest I don’t think I’d want them any more locked down for the type of riding that these bindings are best suited to.
+Also, you can adjust the ankle strap position for more support if you have it on the higher setting.
+I mostly keep in on the lower setting.

 Score Breakdown and Final Verdict